-Coffee Shop continues to serve the community after a year in business
+Coffee shop continues to serve the community after a year in business

 Owner of the coffee shop, Jane Mclaughlin, enjoys running the business and has done lots to help the community, including organising a free Christmas dinner for more than 40 people and she even organises small food parcels for people in the village who have cancer and are unable to get out.

-While the shop is doing a lot in the community, Jane admitted that it was a struggle attracting customers.
-She said: "We still do a lot for the community and always will.
+Jane said: "We still do a lot for the community and always will.

 "We run as a coffee shop Monday to Friday from 8am until 3pm, and we are going to start doing the tapas Wednesday, Thursday and Friday."